Great for a kids room, real estate tycoon's office or similar captain of industry!

 Fine Art Photography

 Fine art photography and digital art by artist Edward M. Fielding.
 Fielding is an artist working in the photography and digital media.
-As a freelance artist Fielding is currently represented by several leading stock agencies.
+As a freelance artist my work is currently represented by several leading stock agencies.

-Fielding's work has appeared in featured in numerous magazines, greeting cards, advertising, book covers and media companies.
-His award winning fine art photos have been widely shown and...
+My work has appeared in featured in numerous magazines, greeting cards, advertising, book covers and media companies as well as ...

 Shop with Confidence (Fine Art America Return Policy)